Correspondence between factorability and normalisation in monoids: Quadratic normalisations

 \subsection{Normalisation and normal form}

-Having already hinted in the Introduction that a normalisation is a syntactic transformation of an arbitrary word to a normal one, here we recall a formal definition. \begin{defn} A \textbf{normalisation} is a pair $\left(A,N\right)$, where $A$ is a set and $N:A^{\ast}\to A^{\ast}$ is \begin{enumerate} \item a length-preserving map, \item whose restriction to $A$ is the identity map, \item and which satisfies $N\left(u|v|w\right)=N\left(u|N\left(v\right)|w\right)$ for all $A$-words $u$, $v$, $w$. \end{enumerate} \end{defn}
+Having already hinted in the Introduction that a normalisation is a syntactic transformation of an arbitrary word into a normal one, here we recall a formal definition. \begin{defn} Let $A$ be a set, and let $N$ be a map from $A^{\ast}$ to itself.
+The pair $\left(A,N\right)$ is called a \textbf{normalisation} if \begin{enumerate} \item $N$ is length-preserving, \item restriction of $N$ to $A$ is the identity map, \item the equality